team-balloonicorn/deno-backend-starter/README.md

 - A logger and logging of HTTP requests.
 - Dependency injection of effects to help with testing.
 - Loading of development secrets from a git-ignored `secrets.env` file.
+- A dockerfile for building an OCI container image.

 ## Table of contents